restqa/documentation/docs/getting-started/environment-variable.md

 If you have environment variable expose globally RestQA will read them automatically.

-In the example below:
+Example below:

-* Expose the `SLACK_WEBHOOK_URL` Environement variable into the current bash session
+* Expose the `SLACK_WEBHOOK_URL` Environment variable into the current bash session
 * Execute RestQA test scenario
-* The test result wil be exported to the slack incoming webhook `http://test.exampple.com`
+* The test result wil be exported to the Slack incoming webhook `http://test.exampple.com`

 ```bash
 export SLACK_WEBHOOK_URL=http://test.exampple.com